-- Shows solidarity with peoples negatively impacted by US militarism worldwide - Builds and strengthens international relationships with those who are concerned and/or threatened by US militarism worldwide

-- Provides delegation members the opportunity to witness the impacts of US militarism abroad - Enables delegation members, through their witnessing, to educate the broader public who are oftentimes, but not always, unaware of the impacts of US war and militarism abroad - Allows Veterans an opportunity to develop leadership skills and connections with the peace movement domestically and abroad. - Witnesses the impacts of war and militarism abroad - Supports public actions in impacted areas that are coordinated with indigenous organizers with the goal to raise awareness - Fosters speaking events stateside and abroad with the goal of raising awareness of the impacts of war and militarism abroad - Decolonization: Our culture is deeply colonizing, specifically how will you help delegation members de-colonize their actions and words. - Savior Complex: How will you screen delegation members for savior complex and help delegation members avoid acting from savior complex - Learning from hosts: How will you frame this delegation so members will be learning from your hosts as opposed to "fixing" them.
+- Shows solidarity with peoples negatively impacted by US militarism worldwide - Builds and strengthens international relationships with those who are concerned and/or threatened by US militarism worldwide - Provides delegation members the opportunity to witness the impacts of US militarism abroad - Enables delegation members, through their witnessing, to educate the broader public who are oftentimes, but not always, unaware of the impacts of US war and militarism abroad - Allows Veterans an opportunity to develop leadership skills and connections with the peace movement domestically and abroad. - Witnesses the impacts of war and militarism abroad - Supports public actions in impacted areas that are coordinated with indigenous organizers with the goal to raise awareness - Fosters speaking events stateside and abroad with the goal of raising awareness of the impacts of war and militarism abroad - Decolonization: Our culture is deeply colonizing, specifically how will you help delegation members de-colonize their actions and words. - Savior Complex: How will you screen delegation members for savior complex and help delegation members avoid acting from savior complex - Learning from hosts: How will you frame this delegation so members will be learning from your hosts as opposed to "fixing" them.

 Costs for Delegation:

 Travel:

 Food:

 Housing:

-In country communication on:
+In country communication:

-with hosts;

-between members (for sa afety, maybe phones);

-back to VFP (for safety);
+with hosts; between members (for safety, maybe phones); back to VFP (for safety);

 Funds for Delegation:

 Grants or Donors

+How much: What Grant/Donor:

-How much: What Grant/Donor: How
+How much: What Grant/Donor:

-much: What Grant/Donor: How much:
+How much: What Grant/Donor:

-Wh at Grant/Donor:

 Time and Resources:

-VFP (explain what): Other
+VFP (explain what): -

+Other (explain what):

-or donated by each partic ipant:
+Fund raised or donated by each p participant:

+Constituents, Allies, and Opponer nts of this Delegation.
+In building a safe an d effective delegation i